dart-lang/language/README.md

 [![Build Status](https://github.com/dart-lang/language/workflows/CI/badge.svg)](https://github.com/dart-lang/language/actions?query=workflow%3ACI+branch%3Amaster)

-This repository is a place for the [Dart][website] language team to work on language changes and features, and to solicit and accept feedback and requests.
+This repository is Dedicated to [Dart][website] language team to work on language changes and features, and to seek and accept feedback and requests.

 Issues and feature requests relevant to the language and the specification may be filed [here](https://github.com/dart-lang/language/issues).